GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## Dashboard
 The Dashboard section is divided into subsections that show application configuration details.

-In the Global Info you can see oxd and client details used by Konga.
-If you want to check the version of the currently used oxd Server or the address of the Gluu Server, all the necessary information is provided here.
-ID of oxd ID, Client ID and Client Secret are the credentials created during the Gluu Gateway installation and setup.
+In the Global Info, you can see oxd and the client details used by Konga.
+If you want to check the version of the currently-used oxd Server or the address of the Gluu Server, all the necessary information is provided here.
+The `oxd ID`, `Client ID` and `Client Secret` are the credentials created during the Gluu Gateway installation and setup.

-By default, one oxd clients are created during the installation and setup of the Gluu Gateway.
+By default, one oxd client is created during the installation and setup of the Gluu Gateway.

-The Gateway and Database Info show information on the gateway itself and the used postgres database, respectively.
+The Gateway and Database Info show information on the Gateway itself and the used Postgres database, respectively.

 The Plugins section displays all the plugins supported by the Gluu Gateway.
 When inactive, a plugin is shown as gray.
-If you add a plugin to an API/a Consumer or set a global one, its name will turn green on the dashboard.
+If you add a plugin to an API/Consumer or set a global one, its name will turn green on the dashboard.

 The remaining subsections of Requests, Connections and Timers show real-time metrics on the Gluu Gateway health.